aegatlin/metamark/README.md

 ## API

-See `lib/index.ts` for all APIs attacked to the `Metamark` top-level object.
+See `lib/index.ts` for all APIs attached to the `Metamark` top-level object.
 Some of the most important are as follows.

 ### Metamark.getFrontmatter